King Kong vs. Godzilla: Filming

-Since King Kong was seen as the bigger draw and Godzilla was still considered a 'villain' at this point in the series, the decision was made to not only give King Kong top billing but also to present him as the winner of the climactic fight.
+Since King Kong was seen as the bigger draw and Godzilla was still considered a 'villain' at this point in the series, the decision was made to not only give King Kong top billing (Note: Shinichi Sekizawa also stated that the studio wanted to give King Kong top billing "To honor the American star".) but also to present him as the winner of the climactic fight.
 While the ending of the film does look somewhat ambiguous, Toho confirmed that King Kong was indeed the winner in their 1962–63 English-language film program Toho Films Vol. 8, which states in the film's plot synopsis, "A spectacular duel is arranged on the summit of Mt.
 Fuji and King Kong is victorious.
 But after he has won..."
-While producer Tomoyuki Tanaka stated in his 1983 and 1984 books, The Complete History of Toho Special Effects Movies, and Definitive Edition Godzilla Introduction that he believed the battle ended in a draw, Toho still maintains that Kong was the victor on their global website in 2023.
+While producer Tomoyuki Tanaka stated in a pair of books he wrote in the 1980s that he believed the battle ended in a draw, Toho still maintains that Kong was the victor on their global website in 2023.